rainwoodman/autodiffblogentry/main.rst

 (TensorFlow, Theono and autograd) recognizes these resampling window operators.
 Fully implementing these operators will remove the main barrier between a generic AD software our cosmic initial condition problem.

+*Acknowledgement*

+The author received help on the algebra from Chirag Modi, Grigor Aslanyan, and Yin Li from Berkeley Center for Cosmological Physics.
+The author received help on writing from Ali Ferguson at Berkeley Institute for Data Science.